How Electric Curtains Work: The Motor, the Movement, and Why It's Worth It

 In practice, the 5100 is genuinely quiet.
 You can hold a conversation in the room while the curtains are moving.
 There's a faint mechanical hum you'd notice in complete silence, but it won't register over normal background noise.

-Bay windows: where electric tracks outperform manual
+Bay windows: where electric curtains outperform manual ones

 Manual tracks struggle with bay windows.
 The angled joints create friction points, the cord runs at awkward angles, and getting an even pull across a curved or angled bay requires some effort.